 $50,000 of passive annual income in a group is okay, but anything above that comes with more complex rules and could cause you to actually pay more tax.

 The operating company may be able to pay tax-free inter-corporate dividends to the holding company, which the holding company can keep.
 That profit can be held inside the holding company until sometime later when you actually need the money.
 A holding company gives you control over the timing of whether or not you receive that income personally.
 This flexibility in the timing of income allows for tax deferral.

 Also, depending on the percentage of outstanding shares (the number of stocks issued) held by the holding company in the operating company, the dividends paid to the holding company may be tax-free.
 For a shareholder with a high marginal tax rate, a portion of tax on dividends from taxable Canadian companies may be deferred until dividends are paid by the holding company to the shareholders.

-Lock in the Capital Gains Exemption
+You can lock in the Capital Gains exemption

 A valuable tax benefit available to a business owner is the Lifetime Capital Gains Exemption (LCGE), as it gives an individual taxpayer an exemption on the sales of shares, to a third party, of a Qualified Small Business Corporation (QSBC) of up to $892,218 as of 2021.